 Can I juice a pomegranate without a juicer?

 YES!
-You can use an electric citrus press, a blender, or even just press the pomegranate arils down in a mesh sieve using a spoon.
+You can use an electric citrus press, a blender, or even just press the pomegranate arils down in a mesh sieve using a spoon or you can put them in a ziploc bag and roll them with a rolling pin!

 Why is my pomegranate juice turning brown?